Best Online Master’s Degrees in: Economics

 Building a Career

 Once students have completed their degree, they will have acquired a deeper knowledge of economic theory and the skills necessary to interpret and forecast economic data.
 These skills may qualify them for careers as financial analysts, market analysts, and economists.
 Below are descriptions of these careers accompanied by their salaries.
 However, it must be noted that salaries are only estimates and cannot be guaranteed; this is because salaries are affected by a wide variety of circumstantial factors.

 Market research analysts primarily work at the business level, studying market conditions to provide companies with background information they need when providing products or services.
 This information includes who will probably buy a product or service, how much they’re willing to pay for it, and what consumers are looking to get out of it or its features.
-According to BLS figures, market research analysts earned $60,250 in 2011.These professionals are expected to see a 41% spike in employment through 2020, the BLS notess.
+According to BLS figures, market research analysts earned $60,250.These professionals are expected to see a 41% spike in employment through 2020, the BLS notess.

 Other graduates seek jobs as economists, in which they research and analyze market trends and economic topics.
 Drawing from their research, economists make forecasts and attempt to solve economic problems.
-According to the BLS, economists earned $89,450 annually in 2010.
+According to the BLS, economists earned $89,450 annually.
 However, unlike the other two degrees, employment in this field was only forecasted to increase by 6% between 2010 and 2020, meaning that the field is growing slower than the average.